Loss of bone supporting the teeth is the main result of periodontal disease, which is also called gum disease.

 Surgery done to expose more tooth.
 Say your tooth BREAKS OFF at the GUMLINE...

-HOW IS YOUR DENTIST SUPPOSED TO FIX THAT?
+HOW CAN YOUR DENTIST FIX THAT?

 Think of buying an ice cream cone at your favorite ice cream parlor.
 They hand you the cone wrapped in paper, right?
-After you eat the ice cream down to the cone, you have to UNWRAP the paper to eat more cone, right?
+After you eat the ice cream down to the cone, you have to unwrap the paper to eat more cone, right?
 CROWN LENTHENING surgery is like unwrapping the paper (gums) from the ICE CREAM CONE (tooth), to EXPOSE more TOOTH.
 After more tooth is exposed, THAT can be RESTORED.

 DON’T LIKE THAT GUMMY SMILE?

 Periodontal surgery can be done to fix that.
 The gums can be lifted to expose more teeth, and show less gums.
+Lasers can also be used to remove excessive gum tissue in certain cases.

 CROWN EXPOSURE FOR ORTHODONTIC AIDED ERUPTION: